dhigginbotham/express-fbauth/README.md

 ## Express FBAuth
 I needed a way to play with facebook that did things like passport, but allowed me to store things to different `req` objects, as well as send `res.locals` some goods.
+I decided that I would implement someone elses library to handle to oauth/facebook graph stuff, why reinvent a perfectly good wheel?
+I chose `fbgraph` and from experience it's one of the better facebook graph api wrappers for node.
+I plan on adding in a bunch of the auth routes so it's easy to return json from internal paths -- but thats all tbd once I get this proof of concept off the ground.

-I decided that i would implement someone elses library to handle to oauth/facebook graph stuff, why reinvent a perfectly good wheel?
-I chose `fbgraph` and from experience it's one of the better facebook graph api wrappers for `node.js`
+Use this as you choose, submit any errors and I'll fix them :)

 ![](https://badge.fury.io/js/express-fbauth.png)